DaoChaShao/py-st-ml-cnn-cat-n-dog/README.md

     the `token` as the password.
 11. When you push with `username` and `token` successfully first, you can continue to use the button of the UI interface to push the changes.
+12. If you use `username` and `password` to initialise the repository, and you use the `personal access token (PTA)` to push the large files, you might fail to push the future changes with the `push` button of the UI.
+In this case, you can close the LFS push function by running the following command:
+    ```bash
+    git config lfs.<remote-url>/info/lfs.locksverify
+    ```
+    Then, you can use the `push` button of the UI to push the changes.
-12. You must **install Git LFS locally** before you clone the repository if you plan to get the **full size of the data**.
+13. You must **install Git LFS locally** before you clone the repository if you plan to get the **full size of the data**.
 Otherwise, you will only get the pointer files. you can run the following command to install Git LFS:
     ```bash
-    git lfs install
+    git lfs uninstall
     ```
-13. (Optional) If you have already cloned the repository without Git LFS installed, you can run the following command to fetch the actual large files:
+14. (Optional) If you have already cloned the repository without Git LFS installed, you can run the following command to fetch the actual large files:
     ```bash
     git lfs pull